ray-project/ray/doc/source/rllib/external-envs.rst

 External Environments and Applications
 --------------------------------------

-In many situations, it does not make sense for an RL environment to be "stepped" by RLlib.
+In many situations, it doesn't make sense for an RL environment to be "stepped" by RLlib.
-For example, if we train one or more policies inside a complex simulator, for example, a game engine or a robotics simulation, it would be more natural and user friendly to flip this setup around and - instead of RLlib "stepping" the env - allow the simulations and the agents to fully control their own stepping.
+For example, if you train one or more policies inside a complex simulator, like a game engine or a robotics simulation.
+A natural and user friendly approach is to flip this setup around and - instead of RLlib "stepping" the env - allow the simulations and the agents to fully control their own stepping.
 An external RLlib-powered service would be available for either querying for individual actions or for accepting batched sample data.
-The service would cover the task of training the policies, but would not pose any restrictions on when and how often per second the simulation should step.
+The service would cover the task of training the policies, but wouldn't pose any restrictions on when and how often per second the simulation should step.

 .. figure:: images/envs/external_env_setup_client_inference.svg